 4. Green Days: Dinosaur and I

 There is a pretty interesting story behind this animated film about how it was made.
 It took 11 years for it to be made.
 14 animators used 100,000-plus sheets, and the film was hand-drawn in pencil.
-In the world of high-tech computer graphic and three-dimensional technique, this is pretty amazing.
+In the world of high-tech computer graphics and three-dimensional techniques, this is pretty amazing.

-The story follows a high school girl Yi-rang and her struggle with finding meaning of her life, and confronting her fears, dreams, and hopes.
-This is typical film for adolescents.
+The story follows a high school girl, Yi-rang, and her struggle with finding meaning in her life and confronting her fears, dreams, and hopes.
+This is a typical film for adolescents.

 5. Seoul Station